Academic Articles & Chapters (2017- )

 Review of Anatomic, by Adam Dickinson.
 The Goose 18.1 (2020)

 “Dancing through Dark Times.”
-Review of How to Land: Finding Ground in an Unstable World, by Ann Cooper Albright; Valuing Dance: Commodities and Gifts in Motion, by Susan Leigh Foster; Making Dances that Matter: Resources for Community Creativity, by Anna Halprin.
+Review of books by Ann Cooper Albright, Susan Leigh Foster, & Anna Halprin.
 Public Books (May 2019)